-The International Association of Schools of Social Work, IASSW, is the worldwide association of schools of social work, other tertiary level social work educational programmes, and social work educators.
-The IASSW promotes the development of social work education throughout the world, develops standards to enhance quality of social work education, encourages international exchange, provides forums for sharing social work research and scholarship, and promotes human rights and social development through policy and advocacy activities.
+The International Association of Schools of Social Work (IASSW), is the worldwide association of schools of social work, other tertiary-level social work educational programs, and social work educators.
+The IASSW promotes the development of social work education throughout the world, develops standards to enhance the quality of social work education, encourages international exchange, provides forums for sharing social work research and scholarship, and promotes human rights and social development through policy and advocacy activities.
 IASSW holds consultative status with the United Nations and participates as an NGO in UN activities in Geneva, Vienna and New York.
 Through its work at the UN and with other international organizations, IASSW represents social work education at the international level.

-The office of IASSW is located in the office of the President, Vimla Nadkarni at the Tata Institute of Social Sciences, India.
+The office of IASSW is located in the office of the President, Annamaria Campanini at the Department of Sociology and Social Research University Milano Bicocca, Italy.
 IASSW is governed by the Board of Directors under a Constitution approved by the biennial General Assembly.
-The mission of the association emphasizes the promotion of world wide excellence in social work education and engagement of a community of social work educators in international exchange of information and expertise.
+The mission of the association emphasizes the promotion of worldwide excellence in social work education and engagement of a community of social work educators in international exchange of information and expertise.

 IASSW carries out its purposes through:

 - a biennial conference of social work educators, the IASSW Congress

 - co-sponsorship, with IFSW and ICSW of the journal International Social Work

 - activities of Committees and Task Forces